JeroenVanB/LAMAS/docs/index.md

   - Did someone play a trump card? -> Yes
   - Play the highest trick suit card

   The player wants to lose all following tricks, since he has already reached his goal.
-High (non-trump) cards are likely to win tricks.
+High, non-trump cards are likely to win tricks.
 It is difficult to lose tricks with them.
 Therefore, it is a good habit to play them when someone else has played a trump card.

 Unfortunately, the lose-graph does not use make use of Kripke knowledge.
 The graph was heuristically created to optimize the play of the agent.
 We did think of some exceptional rules that do take the Kripke knowledge into account, but these situations are very rare.
-An example is explained in the section 'Possible Extensions'
+An example is explained in the section 'Possible Extensions'.

 ### Guessing

 The guessing is a very important part of the game.
 Since tactical guessing results in rather complex behavior we heuristically determined two simple approaches.
-The RandomAgent randomly guesses a number between 0 and the number of tricks.
-All the other agents use a system in which uses a the average mean of the cards (_mean_value_hand_) in the hand is compared to the mean value of all the cards in the game (_mean_value_game_).
-These values are calculated using the function _pre_evaluate()_ in the Card class, which take the trump into account (but ignores the trick suit, since there is none).
-If the _mean_value_hand_ is less than 90% of _mean_value_game_, the player guesses 0 tricks.
-If it is between 90% and 110% of _mean_value_game_, the player guesses he will win 1/4th of the total trick.
+The Random agent randomly guesses a number between 0 and the number of tricks.
+All the other agents use a system in which the average mean of the cards (_mean\_value\_hand_) in the hand is compared to the mean value of all the cards in the game (_mean\_value\_game_).
+These values are calculated using the function _pre\_evaluate()_ in the Card class, which takes the trump into account but ignores the trick suit, since there is none.
+If the _mean\_value\_hand_ is less than 90% of _mean\_value\_game_, the player guesses 0 tricks.
+If it is between 90% and 110% of _mean\_value\_game_, the player guesses he will win 1/4th of the total trick.
 Between 110% and 130%, he guesses 2/4ths of the total tricks.
 For more than 130%, the player guesses to win all tricks.
 This method uses all the available knowledge at the start of the game: which cards the player has and which other cards are in the game.

 ## Experiments

-To test the performance of the four different agents (Random, Greedy, GreedyKripke, FullKripke), they all played against eachother.
+To test the performance of the four different agents, Random, Greedy, Greedy Kripke and Full Kripke, they all played against eachother.
 The performance is averaged over 100.000 games.

 ## Results